Scabies

 Girl in grey shirt scratching her arm.
 Scabies.
 Scratch the hand over gray background.
 Black and white with red accent

-Scabies is a skin condition caused by mites that burrow into the skin and lay eggs.
-Mites are not visible on the skin and go relatively unnoticed until the skin begins reacting to the mite infection.
-Usually, the skin responds by forming a rash that itches and worsens without treatment.
-However, it can take up to 6 weeks for this reaction to occur, giving the mite plenty of time to feed and reproduce.
-People who suspect they may have scabies or have been exposed to the mite that causes it should see a dermatologist.
+Scabies is a skin condition caused by tiny mites that burrow into the skin and lay eggs.
+These mites are not visible to the naked eye and typically go unnoticed until the skin begins to react to the infestation.
+The most common reaction is intense itching, which worsens without treatment.
+It may take up to six weeks for symptoms to appear after initial exposure, giving the mites time to reproduce and spread.
+If you suspect you have scabies or have been exposed to someone with the condition, it is important to consult a dermatologist for an accurate diagnosis and treatment.

 Frequently Asked Questions

-If you think you could have scabies, seek immediate treatment from your dermatologist.
-Symptoms to watch out for include intense itching – especially at night, as well as a bumpy rash and thick crusts on the skin.
-Allowing the rash to worsen will lead to persistent scratching, which could result in sores and infection.
-Treatment can alleviate the itch, clear the rash, and eliminate the mites responsible for your discomfort.
+If you suspect you have scabies, it is important to seek treatment from a dermatologist.
+Key symptoms to watch for include intense itching, especially at night, along with a bumpy rash or thick crusts on the skin.
+Left untreated, scratching can lead to open sores and secondary infections.
+Early treatment can alleviate the itching, clear the rash, and eliminate the mites responsible for the symptoms.

 What should I expect during scabies treatment?

-What type of outcome should I expect after scabies treatment?
+What is the expected outcome after scabies treatment?

 Dermatology